Fork me on GitHub

-grml-live - build framework based on FAI for generating a Grml and Debian based Linux Live system (CD/ISO)
+grml-live - build framework for the Grml Live Linux system

 grml-live [-a <architecture>] [-c <classe[s]>] [-C <configfile>] [ -e <extract_iso_name>] [-g <grml_name>] [-i <iso_name>] [ -o <output_directory>] [-r <release_name>] [-s <suite>] [ -t <template_directory>] [-v <version_number>] [-U <username>] [ -w <date>] [-AbBFnNqQuVz]

-The use of FAI gives you the flexibility to choose the packages you would like to include on your very own Linux Live-CD without having to deal with all the details of a build process.
+The class-based configuration concept gives you the flexibility to choose the packages you would like to include on your own Linux Live-CD without having to deal with all the details of a build process.

 Clean up all output directories before running the build process.
 After finishing, clean up the Chroot target and Build target directories.

 Use the specified architecture instead of the currently running one.
 This allows building a 32bit system on a 64bit host (though you can’t build a 64bit system on a 32bit system/kernel of course).
 Please notice that real crosscompiling (like building a ppc system on x86) isn’t possible due to the nature and the need of working in a chroot.
-Currently supported values: i386 and amd64.
+Currently supported values: i386, amd64 and arm64.

-Build the ISO without updating the chroot via FAI.
+Build the ISO without updating the chroot.
 This option is useful for example when working on stable releases: if you have a working base system/chroot and do not want to execute any further updates (via "-u" option) but intend to only build the ISO.

 Build the ISO without touching the chroot at all.
-This option is useful if you modified anything that FAI or grml-live might adjust via Grml’s FAI scripts.
+This option is useful if you modified anything grml-live might adjust via the class-based configuration.
 It’s like the -b option but even more advanced.
 Use only if you really know that you do not want to update the chroot.

-Specify the CLASSES to be used for building the ISO via FAI.
-By default only the classes GRMLBASE, GRML_FULL and I386/AMD64 (depending on system architecture) are assumed.
+Specify the CLASSES to be used for building the ISO.
+By default only the classes GRMLBASE, GRML_FULL and I386/AMD64/ARM64 (depending on system architecture) are assumed.
 Additionally you can specify a class providing a (grml-)kernel (see the CLASSES section in this document for details about available classes).
 So instead of GRML_FULL you can also use e.g. GRML_SMALL.

 The specified file is used as configuration file for grml-live.
 By default /etc/grml/grml-live.conf is used as default configuration.
 If a file named /etc/grml/grml-live.local exists it is used as well (sourced after reading /etc/grml/grml-live.conf meant as main file for local configuration).
 As a last option the specified configuration file is sourced so it is possible to override settings of /etc/grml/grml-live.conf as well as of /etc/grml/grml-live.local.
 Please notice that all configuration files have to be adjusted during execution of grml-live, so please make sure you use /etc/grml/grml-live.conf as a base for your own configuration file (usually /etc/grml/grml-live.local).
-Please also notice that the configuration file specified via this option is not (yet) /etc/grml/grml-live.local for configuration stuff used inside
+Please also notice that the configuration file specified via this option is not (yet) supported inside the scripts/hooks/classes at ${GRML_FAI_CONFIG}.
+Instead use /etc/grml/grml-live.local for configuration stuff used inside ${GRML_FAI_CONFIG}.

 Use specified date as build date information on the ISO instead of the default.
 The default is the date when grml-live is being executed (retrieved via executing date +%Y-%m-%d).
 The information is stored inside the file /GRML/grml-version on the ISO, /etc/grml_version in the squashfs file and in all the bootsplash related files.
 This option is useful if you want to provide an ISO with release information for a specific date but have to build it in advance.
 Usage example: -d 2009-10-30

-The specified directory is used as configuration directory for grml-live and its FAI.
-By default /etc/grml/fai is used as default configuration directory.
-If you want to have different configuration scripts, package definitions, etc. with without messing with the global configuration under /etc/grml/fai provided by grml-live this option provides you the option to use your own configuration throughout this documentation.
+The specified directory is used as configuration directory for grml-live.
+By default /usr/share/grml-live/config is used as default configuration directory.
+If you want to have different configuration scripts, package definitions, etc. without messing with the global configuration under /usr/share/grml-live/config provided by grml-live this option provides you the option to use your own configuration directory.
+This directory is what’s being referred to as ${GRML_FAI_CONFIG} throughout this documentation.

 The squashfs inside the specified ISO will be extracted and used as the chroot.
 This option is useful for remastering, in combination with -A and -b or -u.